johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 ![Softmax embeddings with class centers](softmax_embeddings_zoomed.png)

 Notice how, even though the embeddings themselves are far from the origin, the class centers occupy a very small region.
-This scale difference is one reason we’ll later discuss normalization—to bring embeddings and class centers onto a comparable scale.
+This scale difference is one reason we’ll later discuss normalization---to bring embeddings and class centers onto a comparable scale.

 ### Decision Boundaries

 The class center vectors also define the decision boundaries between classes.
-A point lies on the decision boundary between two classes when the model is equally confident in both—meaning their logits are exactly the same.
+A point lies on the decision boundary between two classes when the model is equally confident in both: meaning their logits are exactly the same.
 In other words, the dot product of the embedding with each class center produces the same score.
 For any two classes $i$ and $j$, the decision boundary is the set of points where:

 $$
 \mathbf{x} \cdot \mathbf{w}_i = \mathbf{x} \cdot \mathbf{w}_j